Shopify (NYSE:SHOP) Price Target Raised to $80.00

-Shopify (NYSE:SHOP – Free Report) (TSE:SHOP) had its price target increased by Evercore ISI from $75.00 to $80.00 in a report published on Thursday, Benzinga reports.
-The firm currently has an outperform rating on the software maker’s stock.
+Shopify (NYSE:SHOP – Get Free Report) (TSE:SHOP) had its price objective raised by Loop Capital from $68.00 to $80.00 in a research note issued on Friday, Benzinga reports.
+The brokerage presently has a “hold” rating on the software maker’s stock.
+Loop Capital’s target price points to a potential upside of 6.87% from the company’s current price.

-Several other analysts also recently commented on SHOP.
-Scotiabank reduced their target price on Shopify from $80.00 to $75.00 and set a sector perform rating for the company in a research note on Thursday, May 9th.
-Wells Fargo & Company lifted their price target on shares of Shopify from $75.00 to $80.00 and gave the stock an overweight rating in a report on Thursday.
-Barclays lowered their target price on shares of Shopify from $68.00 to $63.00 and set an equal weight rating on the stock in a report on Thursday, May 9th.
-Atb Cap Markets raised shares of Shopify from a sector perform rating to an outperform rating in a report on Wednesday, May 8th.
-Finally, The Goldman Sachs Group boosted their target price on shares of Shopify from $67.00 to $74.00 and gave the company a buy rating in a report on Tuesday, May 28th.
-One equities research analyst has rated the stock with a sell rating, fifteen have given a hold rating and twenty-three have issued a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of Moderate Buy and a consensus price target of $77.24.
+SHOP has been the topic of several other research reports.
+Barclays boosted their price objective on shares of Shopify from $63.00 to $65.00 and gave the stock an “equal weight” rating in a report on Thursday, August 8th.
+Wells Fargo & Company boosted their price target on Shopify from $75.00 to $80.00 and gave the stock an “overweight” rating in a research note on Thursday, August 8th.
+Morgan Stanley raised their price objective on Shopify from $80.00 to $85.00 and gave the company an “overweight” rating in a research note on Thursday, August 8th.
+Canaccord Genuity Group cut their target price on Shopify from $90.00 to $80.00 and set a “buy” rating on the stock in a research report on Thursday, May 9th.
+Finally, Mizuho decreased their price target on shares of Shopify from $75.00 to $65.00 and set a “neutral” rating for the company in a research report on Thursday, May 9th.
+One analyst has rated the stock with a sell rating, fifteen have issued a hold rating, twenty-three have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $77.24.

-Shopify (NYSE:SHOP – Get Free Report) (TSE:SHOP) last announced its earnings results on Wednesday, August 7th.
-The software maker reported $0.26 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.20 by $0.06.
-The business had revenue of $2.05 billion during the quarter, compared to analyst estimates of $2.01 billion.
-Shopify had a positive return on equity of 7.36% and a negative net margin of 2.82%.
-Shopify’s revenue for the quarter was up 20.7% compared to the same quarter last year.
-During the same period last year, the company earned ($0.08) EPS.
-As a group, sell-side analysts anticipate that Shopify will post 0.62 earnings per share for the current fiscal year.
+Shopify (NYSE:SHOP – Get Free Report) (TSE:SHOP) last issued its quarterly earnings data on Wednesday, August 7th.
+The software maker reported $0.26 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.20 by $0.06.
+Shopify had a net margin of 16.40% and a return on equity of 10.88%.
+The company had revenue of $2.05 billion during the quarter, compared to the consensus estimate of $2.01 billion.
+During the same quarter last year, the company earned ($0.08) earnings per share.
+Shopify’s revenue for the quarter was up 20.7% on a year-over-year basis.
+On average, sell-side analysts forecast that Shopify will post 0.63 earnings per share for the current fiscal year.

 Institutional Trading of Shopify